Sara-Strasner-401-advanced-javascript/mc-exercise/FUBAR.md

 beautiful-bears
 Keith was here.
 Keith was here...
-The sequal
+The sequal!

+Beautiful Bears are Deadly!

 Sara was here!